afatt/get-recipes/README.md

 ## Pre-Requisits

+#### Install Git-Bash
 If using on Windows you need to install git bash for windows https://gitforwindows.org/

+#### Install Python 3.7.3
+Install python version 3.7.3 from this link https://www.python.org/downloads/release/python-373/
+  - choose the 'Windows x86-64 executable installer' option under Files
+  - Run the exectuable and make sure to check the 'Add Python 3.7 to PATH' checkbox

+#### Getting the right Chrome Driver
 Check your version of chrome using the following instrucions:

 1. Open Chrome and open the Chrome settings.
 Click 'Help' > 'About Google Chrome'.
 A new window will appear with your Version of google chrome.